ImageMagick/Usage-Markdown/basics/index.md

 #### Extra Cavats about Identify {#identify_cavats}

-**Specific Format Details**
+Specific Format Details

-Normally IM reads in the image into memory (which is essentially into own internal data format), using various image library APIs and delegate programs, before outputting the results it sees using identify.
+:    Normally IM reads in the image into memory (which is essentially into own internal data format), using various image library APIs and delegate programs, before outputting the results it sees using identify.
 That is "`identify`" analyzes the image/data content it has read in and stored.
 It does not analyze how the specific file format stores or handles the image data.

      This is important as there can be very specific aspects of specific file formats that "`identify`" will not report on.
 For example while it lists the contents of a GIF image color table for each image present (multiple images are possible), it will not tell you if all the images in the file share the same color table or not.

      If you need specific info about specific image file format, it may be better to use a tool designed specifically for that format.
 For example "[giftrans](/~anthony/software/#giftrans)" for the GIF file format, and "jpegtrans" for the JPEG file format.

-**Color Histogram Output**
+Color Histogram Output

-Note that if image has more that 1024 color no histogram or color tables will be included in the verbose output.
+:    Note that if image has more that 1024 color no histogram or color tables will be included in the verbose output.
 To force the generation of this information you can use the special '[`histogram:`](../files/#histogram)' file format which includes everything as a large image comment.

-**Exit Status**
+Exit Status

-The identify program returns a non-zero exit status if a corrupted image is encountered and you add a [Regard Warnings Control](#regard-warnings).
+:    The identify program returns a non-zero exit status if a corrupted image is encountered and you add a [Regard Warnings Control](#regard-warnings).

 ~~~
 error=`identify -regard-warnings image 2>&1 >/dev/null;`